|By Tom Sloper

 2. How about if the hand was complete after the first right pass of the Charleston?
 In other forms of mah jongg, a "second-chance Heavenly" hand is called "Earthly Hand."
 If the League doesn't recognize that, having to pass three tiles out of a complete hand would certainly be very frustrating!
 If the dealer found herself with a complete hand after the first across, though, she'd have no problem (no special rule would be necessary) -- in that case, she could simply blind pass, stop the Charleston, refuse the courtesy, and declare mah jongg.

 FOLLOW-UP: After writing this column, I sent a letter to the League to request the official ruling.
-You can read about it in FAQ 19 -- it's Frequently Asked Question 19.BJ.
+You can read the official Heavenly Hand rule in FAQ 19-BJ and in column 666 in 2017.

 Click the entries in the header frame, above, to read other columns.